+Each core’s respiration flux (F) was calculated following e.g. Steduto et al. (2002) as F=δcδtVMPaRT where V is the core-specific system volume, M the core dry mass as determined at the end of the incubation, Pa atmospheric pressure (101 kPa; the incubation chambers were ~120 m a.s.l.), R the universal gas constant (8.3 x 10-3 m3 kPa mol-1 K-1) and T the chamber air temperature (K) at time of measurement.
+The final respiration rate was expressed on a dry soil mass basis (µg C g soil-1 day-1).

 Anomalous data were excluded based on their gas fluxes being more than 5 (for CO2) or 10 (for CH4) mean absolute deviations (Davies and Gather, 1993) from the treatment mean within a 10-day period, for a given treatment and temperature.
 We excluded 172 of 2686 (6.4%) measurements for this reason.
 If the coefficient of variability of fluxes from any core on a single day exceeded 140%, the entire core was also excluded for that day (90 data points, 3.4%).
 Other data (4.8%) were removed because of known instrument problems, e.g. the analyzer was left running after leaving a chamber.
 The final number of valid flux samples from the 100-day incubation was 2198.

-Each core’s respiration flux (F) was calculated following e.g. Steduto et al. (2002) as F=δcδtVMPaRT where V is the core-specific system volume, M the core dry mass as determined at the end of the incubation, Pa atmospheric pressure (101 kPa; the incubation chambers were ~120 m a.s.l.), R the universal gas constant (8.3 x 10-3 m3 kPa mol-1 K-1) and T the chamber air temperature (K) at time of measurement.
-The final respiration rate was expressed on a dry soil mass basis (µg C g soil-1 day-1).

-The effects of temperature, gravimetric water content, C percent, N percent, and DOC concentration on instantaneous gas fluxes were evaluated using a linear mixed-effects model fit by the R function lme in the R 'nlme' package, version 3.1.126.
+The effects of temperature, gravimetric water content, percent C and N percent, and the concentration of DOC on instantaneous gas fluxes were evaluated using a linear mixed-effects model fit by the R function lme in the R 'nlme' package, version 3.1.126.
 Because the dependent variable (CO2 or CH4 flux) was non-normally distributed, it was transformed using a natural-logarithm (+0.1 µg C g C-1 day-1 to ensure all positive fluxes, following Treat et al. 2015) transformation.
 Core number was treated as a random effect in the model.
 We then used performed stepwise model selection by Akaike's information criterion (AIC) using the stepAIC function in the R 'MASS' package, version 7.3.45.
 A linear mixed-effects model was also used to evaluate the effect of treatment on core water content.

 Cumulative respiration for each core and gas was calculated by linearly interpolating flux rates between measurement dates and summing respired C over the entire incubation.
 The effect of temperature and treatment (drought, controlled drought, or field moisture conditions) on cumulative gas fluxes was evaluated with a post-hoc Tukey Honest Significant Differences test.
 Temperature sensitivity (Q10) was calculated for each gas and treatment as F2F110T2-T1 where F1 and F2 are the cumulative gas fluxes (mg C) at temperatures T1 and T2 (°C), respectively.

-All data analysis and statistics were performed using R version R version 3.2.4 (2016-03-10) (R Development Core Team, 2016).
+All data analysis and statistics were performed using R version 3.2.4 (2016-03-10) (R Development Core Team, 2016).
 This experiment was run as an "open experiment" (Bond-Lamberty et al., 2016) with all analysis code, data (from raw instrument data to final summaries), diagnostics, etc., available at https://github.com/bpbond/cpcrw_incubation.
 The summarized flux data backing the main results have been archived at [DOI to be filled in on acceptance].

 Results

 The 30 experimental cores had a bulk density of 1.00 ± 0.18 (mean ± sd) g cm-3.
 Large (>2 mm) particles, primarily schist, comprised 41% ± 11% of the cores' total mass.
 Soil (≤2 mm) dry mass was 886 ± 154 g.
 Sample DOC was 157.93 ± 55.74 mg kg-1.
 Carbon content was 1.20% ± 1.19%, while N content was 0.06% ± 0.06%.
-Neither temperature was treatment exerted any significant effect on these properties (P > 0.1 for all).
+Neither temperature nor moisture treatment exerted any significant effect on these properties (P > 0.1 for all).